 Across the street from the Bett’s rental house in our Agriculture Zone sits our ISU prairie strips project.
-Research conducted in these strips reflected that they are functional wildlife habitats with nine reptiles and amphibians inhabiting the the strips including tiger salamanders, plains garter snake, prairie skink, and western fox snakes.
-Six mammals have been recorded using the strips including the Least shrew.
-Twenty-six species of birds were also recorded.
+Research conducted in these strips reflected that they are functional wildlife habitats, with nine reptiles and amphibians inhabiting the strips.
+These species include tiger salamanders, plains garter snake, prairie skink, and western fox snakes.
+Six mammals have been recorded using the strips, including the Least shrew.
+26 species of birds were also recorded.

 Timber Stand Improvement

-Ecological management also includes fighting back invasive species with timber stand improvement (TSI) which clears secondary successional tree and invasive species if prescribed burns have not ben done regularly.
+Ecological management also includes fighting back invasive species with timber stand improvement (TSI), which clears secondary successional tree and invasive species if prescribed burns have not been done regularly.
 Some of the invasive species include red cedar, thorny locust trees, and oriental bittersweet.